docker/docs/high-availability/set-up-high-availability.md

 load-balancer to balance user requests across all controller replicas.
 [Learn more about the UCP reference architecture](https://www.docker.com/sites/default/files/RA_UCP%20Load%20Balancing-Feb%202016_0.pdf).

-Since Docker UCP uses mutual TLS, make sure you configure your load-balancer to:
+Since Docker UCP uses mutual TLS, make sure you configure your load balancer to:

 * Load-balance TCP traffic on ports 80 and 443,
-* Not terminate HTTPS connections.
+* Not terminate HTTPS connections,
+* Use the `/_ping` endpoint on each UCP controller, to check if the controller is healthy and if it should remain on the load balancing pool or not.

 ## Where to go next